 Rationale: Applications and users shall not have the ability to access, modify, or execute resources it does not own or is not a member of the owning group.
 Read access shall only be granted when needed.
 This prevents data leakage, prevents the system from acting in an unexpected way if configuration files, logs, or other data was modified, and prevents privilege escalation.

 Verification Type: Test Script and Design Review

-Applicability: All ECU’s Global
+Applicability: All Global ECUs with High Level OS

 Secure Debug Port

 Title: Secure Debug Port and/or Services